 4. Adopt Some Plants

-Studies reveal that plants has many positive impacts on our mental and physical health such as improving air quality and humidity levels, reducing stress, making people calmer and happier, reducing workplace negativity, speeding up recovery from illness, improving concentration, productivity and creativity, and the list goes on.
+Studies reveal that plants have many positive impacts on our mental and physical health such as improving air quality and humidity levels, reducing stress, making people calmer and happier, reducing workplace negativity, speeding up recovery from illness, improving concentration, productivity, and creativity, and the list goes on.

 5. Eat Some Happy Food

-The happiness diet is nutritious, light, help you stay active all day, and keep the sad blues away as well.
+The happiness diet is nutritious, light, helps you stay active all day, and keep the sad blues away as well.

 * Green tea: helps reduces your stress level up to 20%